 From Keyser, W.Va., he grew up in neighboring Piedmont.
-At the age of 14, Gates was injured while playing touch football, fracturing the ball and socket joint of his hip, resulting in a slipped epiphysis.
-The injury was misdiagnosed and when the physical damage finally healed, Gates' right leg was two inches shorter than his left.
+At 14, Gates was injured while playing touch football, fracturing his hip's ball and socket joint, resulting in a slipped epiphysis.
+The injury was misdiagnosed, and when the physical damage finally healed, Gates' right leg was two inches shorter than his left.
 Because of the injury, Gates uses a cane to help him walk.

 In 1973 he entered Yale University and earned an M.A.
 (1974) and a Ph.D.
 (1979) in English.
 He then undertook advanced studies at Clare College, Cambridge, where his tutor was the Nigerian writer Wole Soyinka.
 Persuaded by Soyinka to study literature rather than history, Gates also learned much from him about Yoruba culture.
 Gates married Sharon Lynn Adams in 1979.
 They had two daughters and later divorced.
 He later taught at several American universities, including Yale, Cornell, and Harvard, where he was appointed W.E.B.
 Du Bois professor of humanities in 1991.

 His writing includes pieces in The New York Times that defend rap music and an article in Sports Illustrated that criticizes black youth culture for glorifying basketball over education.
 In 1992, he received a George Polk Award for his social commentary in The New York Times.
-Gates was called as a witness on behalf of the Florida rap group 2 Live Crew in an obscenity case.
+Gates was called a witness on behalf of the Florida rap group 2 Live Crew.
 He argued that the material the government charged was profane, had important roots in African American vernacular speech, games, and literary traditions, and should be protected.

 He has moved his work into mainstream media too.
 In 1995 Gates presented a program in the BBC series Great Railway Journeys (produced in association with PBS).
-The program documents a 3000-mile journey Gates took through Zimbabwe, Zambia, and Tanzania, with his then-wife Sharron Adams and daughters Liza and Meggie Gates (born 1994).
+The program documents a 3000-mile journey Gates took through Zimbabwe, Zambia, and Tanzania with his then-wife Sharron Adams and daughters Liza and Meggie Gates (born 1994).
 This trip came 25 years after Gates worked at a hospital in Kilimatinde near Dar es Salaam, Tanzania as a 19-year-old pre-medical student at Yale University.
-Gates was the host and co-producer of African American Lives (2006) and African American Lives 2 (2008) in which the lineage of more than a dozen notable African Americans is traced using genealogical and historic resources, as well as DNA testing.
+Gates was the host and co-producer of African American Lives (2006) and African American Lives 2 (2008), in which the lineage of more than a dozen notable African Americans is traced using genealogical and historic resources and DNA testing.

 In 2003 Gates published The Trials of Phillis Wheatley, one of his many writings.
-Gates has been the recipient of 51 honorary degrees and numerous academic and social action awards.
+Gates has received 51 honorary degrees and numerous academic and social action awards.
 Gates wrote an editorial entitled "Ending the Slavery Blame-Game" in the New York Times on April 22, 2010, which analyzes and highlights the important role played by Africans in the slave trade.
-In 2011, the image and the issues surrounding South America’s slave history were challenged in Black in Latin America, the four-part PBS series hosted by Gates, Jr. He is married to Sharon Lynn Adams and they have two daughters.
+In 2011, the image and the issues surrounding South America’s slave history were challenged in Black in Latin America, the four-part PBS series hosted by Gates, Jr. He is married to Sharon Lynn Adams, and they have two daughters.